litmuschaos/litmus-docs/website/docs/namespaced-mode.md

 workflow-controller-7dbc97dc75-7c6b9    1/1   Running   0         3m27s
 ```

-You’ll find that some new deployment is shown which includes litmus infra component like Chaos Operator and Chaos exporter to generate litmus metrics.
-Also, some new service accounts have been created to run a chaos.
+You’ll find that some new deployment is shown which includes litmus infra components like ChaosOperator and monitoring component ChaosExporter to generate chaos metrics.
+Also, some new service accounts have been created to run chaos.

 ```bash
 $ kubectl get sa -n litmus